McShelby/hugo-theme-relearn/exampleSite/content/cont/menushortcuts.en.md

       publishResources = true
     {{< /multiconfig >}}

-2. Store the page file for the shortcut below a parent headless branch bundle and add the following frontmatter to he **parent** (see exampleSite's `content/more/_index.en.md`). **Don't give this page a `title`** as this will cause it to be shown in the breadcrumbs - a thing you most likely don't want.
+2. Store the page file for the shortcut below a parent headless branch bundle and add the following front matter to he **parent** (see exampleSite's `content/more/_index.en.md`). **Don't give this page a `title`** as this will cause it to be shown in the breadcrumbs - a thing you most likely don't want.

     {{< multiconfig fm=true >}}
     [_build]